karlproject/karldocs/docs/screens/chatter/chatter_post_replies.rst

 - Once clicked, the link changes back to "Hide original".

-- Once "Replying to Person Name" is clicked, we also provide a link "Show full conversation" that goes to :doc:`chatter_postconversation`
+- Once "Replying to Person Name" is clicked, we also provide a link "Show full conversation" that goes to :doc:`chatter_post_conversation`

+- The box for the original gets the same mouseover actions, but no "Replying to Person Name" if *it* was a reply